fluidjeel/traffic-light-2025/project_implementation.md

 Objective: To identify the specific market environments where the strategy thrives and where it struggles.

-Actionable Insights: Implement a master "regime filter" to disable the strategy during unfavorable market conditions (e.g., Nifty 200 below its 200-day moving average) or dynamically adjust position sizing based on the regime.
+Actionable Insights: Implement a master "regime filter" to disable the strategy during unfavorable market conditions or dynamically adjust position sizing based on the regime.

 ✅ 5.
 Portfolio Construction & Correlation Analysis